Breechloader: History

 Although breech-loading firearms were developed as far back as the early 14th century in Burgundy and various other parts of Europe, breech-loading became more successful with improvements in precision engineering and machining in the 19th century.

 The main challenge for developers of breech-loading firearms was sealing the breech.
-This was eventually solved for smaller firearms by the development of the self-contained metallic cartridge.
+This was eventually solved for smaller firearms by the development of the self-contained metallic cartridge in the mid-19th century.
 For firearms too large to use cartridges, the problem was solved by the development of the interrupted screw.

 Swivel guns

 Breech-loading swivel guns were invented in the 14th century.
 They were a particular type of swivel gun, and consisted in a small breech-loading cannon equipped with a swivel for easy rotation, loaded by inserting a mug-shaped chamber already filled with powder and projectiles.
 The breech-loading swivel gun had a high rate of fire, and was especially effective in anti-personnel roles.